VIENNA I BERLIN I LONDON

 Valerie Scheibenpflug was born on the 3rd of July, 1991 in Korneuburg.
 She is writing her doctoral thesis „Gemeinschaft. absolut-sein. unmöglich-sein/Community. being-absolut. being-impossible“ and teaches at a school in Vienna.
 She has studied Philosophy, Psychology, and German in Vienna, Nottingham and Heidelberg.

 Johannes Siegmund works at the interfaces of art, philosophy and politics.
 He writes on philosophy, migration, fine arts and theatre.
 He is part of engagee and of the collective philosophy unbound.
 For his PhD-project "Philosophy of Flight" he is employed at the Academy of Fine Arts Vienna as a fellow of the Austrian Academy of Science.

 Rahel Sophia Süß is the initiator of the magazine engagée.
-She is a political scientist and lecturer for political theory at the University of Vienna and a visiting scholar at the Centre for Study of Democracy at the University of Westminster in London (Research Collaborator: Chantal Mouffe).
-In her PhD, Rahel works on a concept of experimental radical democracy.
-She published a book on "Collective Agency.
-Gramsci - Holzkamp, Laclau/Mouffe."
-(2016, Turia + Kant).
+She is a political scientist and a Lecturer in Political Theory at the University of Vienna.
+Rahel is currently a Visiting Scholar at the Centre for Study of Democracy at the University of Westminster in London, with Chantal Mouffe as Research Collaborator.
+In her PhD, Rahel works on the concept of experimental radical democracy.
+She is the author of "Collective Agency.
+Gramsci, Holzkamp, Laclau/Mouffe."
+(2016, Turia + Kant)